 High School Honor Band Festival

-CSU’s annual High School Honor Band Festival brings together Colorado’s finest high school musicians, selected from hundreds of applicants throughout the state; the three day festival takes place at the University Center for the Arts at Colorado State University in Fort Collins, Colo.
+CSU’s annual High School Honor Band Festival brings together the finest high school musicians Rocky Mountain Region, selected from hundreds of applicants throughout the western region; the three day festival takes place at the University Center for the Arts at Colorado State University in Fort Collins, Colo.
 Guest clinicians and conductors enhance the student’s experience, providing invaluable insight and expertise.
 In addition to rehearsals, students enjoy several concerts given by CSU faculty and student ensembles.
 The experience is capped off with a performance by the honor band in the beautiful, state-of-the art Griffin Concert Hall.

 End of Oct.: Music and part assignments available